Pewbeam Documentation

 Toggle live syncLTurn live broadcast sync on or off

-Present verseEnterSend selected verse to Preview
+Present selected verseEnterSend the selected verse to the Preview panel

-Plans & pricing
+Plans and pricing

 Live verse detectionYesYesYes